ThuraOo/TMDB/README.md

 # TMDB

 Coding Test for The Movie Database API\
-the app is writtenin VIP pattern\
+the app is written in VIP pattern\
 the app has both online and offline features\
 \
 how it works -\